What Is Paul & the Resurrection of Israel About?

 This is fulfilled when gentiles (who are “not God’s people”) follow Jesus Christ as Lord.
 They receive the Spirit, become Abraham’s seed and thus part of Israel, experiencing the redemption originally promised to them.

 Many believe that Paul wrote about Jews and Israel interchangeably.
-Whichever word he used didn’t really matter much; they both meant the same thing.
-One thing that Staples argues for is that the Jews were a subset of the larger superset “Israel.”
-The idea runs like this:
+They believe it didn’t matter which word Paul used because they both meant the same thing.
+Staples disagrrees.
+According to him, the Jews were a subset of the larger superset “Israel.”
+The idea is that in 1 Kings, Israel splits into the Northern Kingdom of Israel and the Southern Kingdom of Judah.
+Israel was dispersed by the Assyrians, and Judah was exiled to Babylon.

 How is “Israel” Significant?